chopfitzroy/dotfiles-experiment/README.md

 I also use the [Sheldon](https://sheldon.cli.rs/) plugin manager.
 The main reason I prefer this tool is that it keeps my plugin config _outside_ of my `.zshrc`, this creates a clear separation between what is my config and what is plugins.

 Finally I use [Starship prompt](https://starship.rs/).
 Again what I like about this tool is it keeps my prompt config outside of my `.zshrc`, additionally it supports a number of different shells meaning if I ever switch shells I can likely bring this with me.

+### Kitty

+I use [Kitty](https://sw.kovidgoyal.net/kitty/) on Mac and Linux and [Windows Terminal](https://github.com/microsoft/terminal) on Windows (with [WSL](https://learn.microsoft.com/en-us/windows/wsl/about)).

+I **do not** use [tmux](https://github.com/tmux/tmux/wiki) nor do I intend to.
+Terminal multiplexers come with a [plethora of issues](https://github.com/kovidgoyal/kitty/issues/391#issuecomment-638320745) that I don't need to buy into.
+Don't get me wrong there are absolutely uses cases for requiring a terminal multiplexer, but tabs and splits are not it.
+It's 2022 please let your terminal be your terminal.